hashbangcode/vlad/README.md

 Settings
 --------

 A file called settings.yml is used to configure the Vagrant box.
-This allows you to control everything but the IP address of the box.

 For example, to install Solr on the box go into the settings file and change the solr_install parameter from this: